influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/administration/subscription-management.md

 ```

 ### Subscription protocols
-Subscriptions can us HTTP, HTTPS, or UDP transport protocols.
+Subscriptions can use HTTP, HTTPS, or UDP transport protocols.
-Which one to use is determined by the subscription endpoint.
+Which to use is determined by the protocol expected by the subscription endpoint.
 If creating a Kapacitor subscription, this is defined by the `subscription-protocol`
-option in the `[[influxdb]]` section of your [`kapacitor.conf`](/kapacitor/v1.5/administration/configuration/#influxdb).
+option in the `[[influxdb]]` section of your [`kapacitor.conf`](/kapacitor/latest/administration/subscription-management/#subscription-protocol).

 _**kapacitor.conf**_
 ```toml